Upcoming Event - Spring Fling Scholarship Fundraiser

 - Applicant must submit 2 letters of recommendation.
 At least one letter should be from a teacher or school professional.

-- All applications must be postmarked by May 15th.
-Recipients will be announced prior to July 1st.
+- All applications must be postmarked by June 15th.
+Recipients will be announced prior to mid-July.

 The scholarship award will be submitted directly to the school in the name of the recipient.
 The scholarship is non-renewable, not transferable and will expire one calendar year after date awarded.